 Example:

-A ₹30,000 purchase converted into a 6-month EMI at 15% annual interest will include a small finance charge each month until the full amount is repaid.
+A ₹30,000 purchase converted to a 6-month EMI will include a monthly finance charge until fully paid.

 Not all credit card interest rates are the same.
 Depending on how you use your card, whether for purchases, cash withdrawals, or balance transfers, different rates may apply.
 Understanding these can help you use your card more smartly and avoid unnecessary charges.

-Here are the main types of credit card interest rates in India:
+Here are the major types of credit card interest rates in India:

 Ever wondered why credit card interest rates are higher than most other loans?
 It comes down to how credit cards work and the risk banks take when offering them.